kevinolega/callcentertrainingtips/_posts/2014-04-25-questions-small-talk.md

 Asking questions and small talk give me a higher chance of getting hired in a call center.

 What's your experience?

-I'd like to hear your response to this lesson.